-William Karmazine was president of the Commercial Finance Service, and treasurer of the Home Loan Co., Inc. He and his wife, Edna (Nurenberg) Karmazine, lived in Chestnut Hill.
+William Karmazine was president of the Commercial Finance Service Corporation, and treasurer of the Home Loan Co., Inc. He and his wife, Edna (Nurenberg) Karmazine, lived in Chestnut Hill.
 He had established the Esdith Realty Trust to hold property for the benefit of his two daughters, Esther Reece Karmazine and Judith Shaefer Karmazine. and his niece, Enid Esta Karmazine, daughter of his brother, Nathan Karmazine and his wife, Mae (Lipsher) Karmazine.

-In August of 1942, he filed for (and subsequently received) permission to convert 47 Commonwealth into lodging house.
+In August of 1942, he filed for (and subsequently received) permission to convert 47 Commonwealth into a lodging house.